 When Mies’ office called to arrange delivery for a shipment of metal furniture, Farnsworth refused, explaining that she hadn’t ordered it.
 Instead, Farnsworth enlisted the help of her friend Kitty Baldwin-Weese to select Scandinavian and Italian Modern style pieces, many of which came from the Baldwin-Kingrey store.

-Farnsworth also collected Chinese antiquities and installed a pair of Foo Dogs outside the house.
-To recreate the effect, Mehaffey chose a pair of intricately carved stone lions from the PAGODA RED collection.
+Farnsworth also collected Chinese antiquities and installed a pair of Fu Dogs outside the house.
+To recreate the effect, Mehaffey chose a pair of intricately carved stone lions from PAGODA RED.
 Once used to protect a 19th century Chinese courtyard, the pair now guards the terrace of the Farnsworth House.
 “We might conjecture that they reminded Edith of her beloved dogs, which always accompanied her on her trips out to Plano,” explains Mehaffey, “and they imbue a certain humor that makes the place less sterile and lonely.”

 “The layering of antiquities and modern furnishings shows sophistication and is often missing in contemporary interiors,” says Mehaffey, “So through the lens (or perhaps guise) of interior decor, this project opens the door to a greater conversation and ongoing exploration of modernism at the Farnsworth House and helps us examine Mies in the broader context of his contemporaries.”